WalkwithTrees.com

 Let us now enter the gentle murmur of lost landscapes, places of rolling hills, cascading waterfalls, red berried thorn and the mountain ash, the early summer woodland which welcomes, nurtures and replenishes our souls.

-The landscape that makes us sing with poetry as we move into the Forests of Sleive Bloom and once more take the pilgrim’s path under Brigit's mantle this time in the stories of the Fenian cycle which keep us for now in the familiar territory of Leinster until we are ready to head into wilder countryside.
+The landscape that makes us sing with poetry as we move into the Forests of Sleive Bloom and once more take the pilgrim’s path under Brighid's mantle this time in the stories of the Fenian cycle which keep us for now in the familiar territory of Leinster until we are ready to head into wilder countryside.

 As with many Celtic stories we will first start with the aged wisdom of the older woman.

-Our story starts in an old wood, in an old roundhouse made of wood and straw, An aged wise woman called Bodhmall stirs her cauldron of knowledge for she is aware that there is a plague on the land, a disease which is inflicting all the people as well as the landscape.
+Our story starts in an old wood, in an old roundhouse made of wood and straw.
+An aged wise woman called Bodhmall stirs her cauldron of knowledge for she is aware that there is a plague on the land, a disease which is inflicting all the people as well as the landscape.

 The demon Ailleen has come up from the underworld breathing fire, causing torment and luring people to sleep with his magical harp.